 The MQii has published a guide to help professionals and family members recognize the possible symptoms of malnutrition.
 Some signs to look for include:

-• Weight loss
+- Weight loss

-• Low energy levels
+- Low energy levels

-• Fatigue
+- Fatigue

-• Lack of appetite
+- Lack of appetite

-• Lack of concentration
+- Lack of concentration

-• Hollow cheeks and sunken eyes
+- Hollow cheeks and sunken eyes

 Determining the patient’s nutrition options is the next step.
 Start by learning what type of nutritional support they have through their health insurance provider.
-This can include education, nutrition counseling, or even home delivered meals after a hospital stay.
+This can include education, nutrition counseling or even home-delivered meals after a hospital stay.

 Medically tailored meals

-Home-delivered medically tailored are a proven way to help malnourished individuals improve their nutrition and reduce food insecurity.
+Home-delivered medically tailored meals are a proven way to help malnourished individuals improve their nutrition and reduce food insecurity.
 When medically and nutritionally balanced meals are delivered, it helps ensure an individual is receiving the nutrients needed to help maintain a healthy diet.

-• 42% reduction in hospitalizations
+- 42% reduction in inpatient acute admissions

-• 39% reduction in length of stay
+- 39% reduction in inpatient length of stay

-Mom's Meals can help
+Mom's Meals food as medicine solutions can help